MaraimElbadri/scipy-lecture-notes/advanced/scikit-learn/index.rst

 The cloud of points spanned by the observations above is very flat in one direction, so that one feature can almost be exactly computed using the 2 other.
-PCA finds the directions in which the data is not *flat*

-When used to *transform* data, PCA can reduce the dimensionality of the data by projecting on a principal subspace.
+PCA finds the directions in which the data is not *flat* and it can reduce the dimensionality of the data by projecting on a subspace.

 .. warning::